jose-a-dlc05/jose-a-dlc05/README.md

 <h1 align="left">Hey Whats up! 👋🏽 I'm Jose</h1>
-<h3 align="left">My name is Jose De La Cruz and I'm a full-stack developer with experience in React, Node and SQL.
+<h3 align="left">My name is Jose De La Cruz and I'm a full-stack developer with experience in React, GraphQL, Node and SQL.
 With former experience as a business analyst, I collect requirements and translate them into actionable items that could be achieved through code.</h3>

-- 🔭 I’m currently working on a product feedback application which takes users' suggestions and allows product owners and developers to figure out their next feature or fix a current bug. **ProFeedback**
+- 🔭 I’m currently working on a mind map application which allows users to create a mind map from scratch. **Mind Node**

-- 🌱 I’m currently learning **TypeScript and NodeJS**
+- 🌱 I’m currently learning **More React, GraphQL and Prisma**

 - 💬 Ask me about **react or any projects being built with it.
 I am always willing to help and learn more.**